njmulsqb/njmulsqb/README.md

 I am a Software Engineer & Security Researcher from Pakistan 🇵🇰 I am a huge fan of FOSS and always loves to contribute to such projects.
 My expertise are in Javascript, TypeScript, and Python

 - Web: [https://njmulsqb.github.io/](https://njmulsqb.github.io/)

-You can support me and [buy me a coffee](https://www.buymeacoffee.com/njmulsqb), if you like my work.